Luis Robert Player Props: White Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.95 team ERA ranks 10th among all MLB pitching staffs.
+- The Yankees have a 3.96 team ERA that ranks 10th among all league pitching staffs.

-- The righty last pitched on Wednesday against the Tampa Bay Rays, when he threw seven innings, allowing two earned runs while giving up four hits.
+- In his most recent outing on Thursday against the Houston Astros, the right-hander went five innings, allowing two earned runs while surrendering four hits.

+- The 27-year-old has an ERA of 4.35, with 8.5 strikeouts per nine innings, in 23 games this season.
+Opposing hitters have a .263 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.